snapsinazfs/snapsinazfs/README.md

  **NB: Sanoid.net is an early alpha project, and its configuration is not to be considered stable until Sanoid.net reaches beta, at which time significant changes to configuration method and schema will be avoided as much as possible.**

- Configuration for Sanoid.net will be quite different from PERL sanoid.\
+ Configuration for Sanoid.net is different from PERL sanoid.\
- Most importantly, many/most settings that PERL sanoid currently keeps in text files will instead be stored directly in ZFS, using custom user properties.\
+ Most importantly, many/most settings that PERL sanoid currently keeps in text files are instead stored directly in ZFS, using custom user properties.\
- Settings not relevant to ZFS or Sanoid.net's interaction with it will be stored in JSON configuration files.\
+ Settings not relevant to ZFS or Sanoid.net's interaction with it, such as templates for naming and timing of snapshots, are stored in JSON configuration files.\
- Templates and timing/retention settings will also stay in JSON, to avoid setting a ton of user properties in zfs and to make quick changes easier for the user.

  Continue reading below for specifics on where and how settings are stored.